GLOBAL MARKETS-Stocks roar higher as traders park COVID and Fed jitters

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Additional reporting by Alun John in Hong Kong; Editing by Simon Cameron-Moore)
+(Additional reporting by Alun John in Hong Kong; Editing by Simon Cameron-Moore and Angus MacSwan)

 ((thomas.wilkes@thomsonreuters.com))